 Example files used in this expert guide:

-Particle System Modules FAQ Author: Karl Jones, Developer - Sustained Engineering Date: 2016–04–20 Synopsis: Karl talks through scripting access to the particle system modules, and explains what goes on under the hood when you access and edit particle system properties in your code. (originally posted on the Unity blog)
+Particle System Modules FAQ Author: Karl Jones, Developer - Sustained Engineering Date: 2016–04–20 Synopsis: Karl talks through scripting access to the particle systemA component that simulates fluid entities such as liquids, clouds and flames by generating and animating large numbers of small 2D images in the scene.
+More info See in Glossary modules, and explains what goes on under the hood when you access and edit particle system properties in your code. (originally posted on the Unity blog)

-Using Enlighten with Unity Author: Kasper Engelstoft, Developer - Lighting Team Date: 2017–01–17 Synopsis: This guide details how Unity uses Enlighten for computing global illumination.
+Using Enlighten with Unity Author: Kasper Engelstoft, Developer - Lighting Team Date: 2017–01–17 Checked with Unity version: 5.5 Synopsis: This guide details how Unity uses EnlightenThe lighting system by Geomerics used in Unity for computing global illumination (GI).
+More info See in Glossary for computing global illumination (GI).
 Kasper Englestoft explains the workflow and the equations Unity uses to calculate lighting, and the benefits of using it.

-Unity Photogrammetry Workflow Author: Sébastien Lagarde, Developer - Rendering Research Date: 2017–06–23 Synopsis: This document aims to describe a photogrammetry workflow dedicated to authoring game assets with an affordable budget for a game studio.
-While it is possible to create extremely high quality assets for non-game usage using photogrammetry, this documents focuses on using photogrammetry for game development, and therefore describes how to get the best results within the typical time and budget constraints of game development.
+Unity Photogrammetry Workflow Author: Sébastien Lagarde, Developer - Rendering Research Date: 2017–06–23 Checked with Unity version: 2017.1 Synopsis: This document is aimed at game studios.
+It describes a photogrammetry workflow dedicated to authoring game assetsAny media or data that can be used in your game or Project.
+An asset may come from a file created outside of Unity, such as a 3D model, an audio file or an image.
+You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
+More info See in Glossary on an affordable budget.
+While it is possible to create extremely high quality assets for non-game use using photogrammetry, this documents focuses on using photogrammetry for game development.
+It describes how to get the best results within the typical time and budget constraints of game development.